 La Joya was registered by the United Nations in 2007 as a Clean Development Mechanism (CDM) project.

 Hydropower Plant in Torito

-Torito began operating on 24 April 2015; located in the north-east of the country, it will use the turbinated water from the river Reventazón previously used by Angostura without having to flood any areas.
+Torito began operations on 24 April 2015 and is located in the north-east of the country.
+It will use turbinated water from the river Reventazón previously used by Angostura, without having to flood any areas.

-Launch of operations at this second power plant in Costa Rica brings the installed power of Global Power Generation in the country up to 100 MW,making it the largest private electricity producer in the country.
+The launch of operations at this second power plant in brings Global Power Generation’s installed power in the country up to 100 MW, making it the largest private electricity producer in the country.